NataliaLKB/learn-git-basics/README.md

 ![branches button in gitub](./img/github-branch.png)

-And then make a Pull Request to master
+And then make a pull request  to master

 ![viewing all your branches on github](./img/view-github-branches.png)